agentgoodbee/ESP8266_artnet_wlan_config_v0.1/README.md

 The websever is only available when the wifi is not connected!
 If you want to reconfigure the wifi, turn off your router!
-After the configuration the server is turned off for a better performance.
+After the configuration the server will be turned off for a better performance.